• Mount View is established

 • 7th Street Playground Project Begins

-The community association began fundraising, vendor selection, and grant applications for the development of a new playground at 7th Street.
+The community association began fundraising, vendor selection, and grant applications for the development of a new playground at 7th Street and 22nd Avenue NE.
+The project later became known as Victory Park following a community naming contest.

 • Community Hall Improvements

-Planning and upgrades began to modernize the community hall and improve facilities for residents and events.
+Planning began for upgrades to modernize the community hall and improve facilities for residents and events.

 • Community Garden Planning